GitHub-Insight-ANZ-Lab/aiapp1day/docs/03-Part-3-Building-Chatbot/3-Vector-Search.md

 We have generated vector embeddings for each document and created vector indexes.
 In this section, we will add the steps to retrieve the most relevant documents from Cosmos DB based based on the cosine similarity of the query vector and the content vectors of the documents in the collection.

-1. In `search.js`, add the following code directly above the last line of the file (that calls the `main` function) - the code is documented inline to explain the steps taken.
+1. In `search.js`, add the following code directly above the last line of the file `main().catch(console.error);` (that calls the `main` function) - the code is documented inline to explain the steps taken.
 This code introduces two functions, one to perform a vector search and another to format and print the search results:

    ```javascript
    async function vectorSearch(db, collectionName, query, numResults = 3) {